The-Blue-Ocean/blue_ocean_be/readme.md

 ## Description

 REST API that provides the data to the frontend.
 Utilized MongoDB to store user data.
 Used Firebase to store user and admin authentication and authorization login data.
+For deployment, we used App Engine from Google Cloud Platform to host and deploy our server.

 ## Technology Used